mflova/mflova-coding-guidelines/python/extra-modules.md

     assert decode(encode(s)) == s
 ```

-But it can also instantiate multiple of the class you want.
-This API will create them
+But it can also instantiate multiple of the class you want with `st.builds()`.
+This API
-based on a combination of its input arguments.
+will create them based on a combination of its input arguments.

 ## hypothesis-auto